manveru/ramaze/README.md

           Copyright (c) 2009 Michael Fellinger m.fellinger@gmail.com
  All files in this distribution are subject to the terms of the Ruby license.

+# NOTE: The main Ramaze repository has been moved to [Ramaze/ramaze](http://github.com/Ramaze/ramaze).
+Please refer to this repo in future

 # About Ramaze

 Ramaze is a very simple and straight-forward web-framework.